Course Title: Trends and Issues in Midwifery

 Overview of Learning Activities

-There is a range of learning requirements for this course that require different learning activities.
-Accordingly, a variety of planned student learning experiences will be utilized involving seminars, group discussion, on line activities, simulations and other interactive learning experiences.
-The seminar format will be used to give an overview of the specified study area and to direct you to foundational, critical, and evidence-based practice readings.
-Facilitated open discussions in the seminar context will draw on your own professional work and life experiences as well as prescribed readings for the course.
-This approach will enable you to share your clinical experiences and practice wisdom, to critique existing research literature and to explore and debate issues regarding midwifery practice.
+Learning activities you will undertake in this course include a mixture of lectures, seminars and include a clinical practicum in the midwifery setting.
+You will participate in classroom activities to facilitate discussion of concepts introduced and build on the practical experience undertaken in the workplace setting.
+The seminar format will be used in order to give an overview of the specified study area and to direct you to foundational, critical and evidence based readings.
+Facilitated open discussions in the seminar context will draw on your student midwife clinical practice and life experiences as well as prescribed readings for the course.
+This approach will enable you to share, explore and debate issues regarding midwifery practice.as well as providing a solid theoretical basis to help you to achieve professional practice.

 Overview of Learning Resources